ranjitiyer/hugo-static-app/content/posts/noaa-weather-2.md

 In the previous post we loaded NOAA weather station metadata and did some ad-hoc analysis.
 In this post we'll answer questions that could plausibly be then served through an REST API to be rendered on a UI for reporting.

-Question 1
+***Question 1***

-Given a city, show me weather trends in the last 10 years - temperature and precipitation
+Given a state, show me weather trends in the last 10 years - temperature and precipitation

 Detour

 NOAA station data provides a lat/lon and a station code name (starting with 2 chars of country code, followed by 2 chars state code for US weather stations).
 A lay user however will expect their exploration to start with a city or state.
-So we have two options - reverse geocode all the lat/lon locations apriori or given a city or state, find K nearest weather stations and pick a weather station.
+So we have two options - reverse geocode all the lat/lon locations apriori to given a city or state, find K nearest weather stations and pick a weather station.
 Let's go with the first option for now and limit ourselves to only weather stations in India.

 I'm going to use ArcGIS Online's reverse geocoding service to obtain location information with a lat/lon pair and here's the python script snippet I used